 About St Leonard's Postgraduate College

-St Leonard’s Doctoral and Postgraduate College is at the heart of the postgraduate community of St Andrews.
+St Leonard’s Postgraduate College is at the heart of the postgraduate community of St Andrews.
 Supporting both Masters students and doctoral students St Leonard's College works to promote a culture in which postgraduate scholarship, creativity, and discovery flourish.

-The role of St Leonard's Doctoral and Postgraduate College is to:
+The role of St Leonard's Postgraduate College is to:

 - promote the interest of postgraduates across the University and champion the development of postgraduate education and research